LFDT-Lockness/givre/README.md

 ### Distributed Key Generation (DKG)
 First of all, you need to generate a key.
-For that purpose, you can use any secure (preferrably, UC-secure) DKG protocol.
+For that purpose, you can use any secure (preferably, UC-secure) DKG protocol.
 FROST IETF Draft does not define any DKG protocol or requirements it needs to meet, so the choice is up to you.
 This library re-exports CGGMP21 DKG from `cggmp21-keygen` crate when `cggmp21-keygen` feature is enabled which is proven to be UC-secure and should be a reasonable default.